-Other factors to consider in meniscus tear treatment are symptom severity, activity level and age.
+Other factors to consider in Meniscus Tear Causes and Natural Treatments are symptom severity, activity level, and age.
 For instance, if you are a highly competitive athlete, you’ll probably want a faster more aggressive treatment.
 The average adult, however, may be willing to take their time to avoid risks such as surgery.

 Immediately After Injury